A/B Testing Data Science Interview Questions Guide

 Therefore, the key is to know the application interface well and to understand what metrics tend to be associated with it.
 Do not just cram all possible metrics into your answers.
 More importantly, you must never stop at just mentioning the possible metrics that would be relevant.
 Remember, always answer in context!
 You have to tell the interviewer why this metric matters and how it matters to the overall user experience.

-Here’s a question about metrics that’s actually been asked in a Twitter Product Interview:
+Here’s one of the interview questions for the data scientist position about metrics that’s actually been asked in a Twitter Product Interview:

 How would you quantify the influence of a Twitter user?

 Link to the question: https://platform.stratascratch.com/technical/2051-influencer-metrics